Malibu Securities Lawyer

 Protecting Malibu Seniors from Investment Fraud

-Elder financial abuse represents a growing crisis nationwide.
-According to the FBI’s 2024 Elder Fraud Report, older Americans submitted 147,127 complaints reporting nearly $4.9 billion in losses, a 43% increase from the previous year.
+Broker misconduct targeting older investors represents a growing crisis nationwide.
+According to the FBI’s IC3 older-adult fraud data, older Americans submitted 147,127 complaints reporting nearly $4.9 billion in losses, a 43% increase from the previous year.
 The FTC’s 2024 Report found that scams reported by adults 60 and older reached $2.4 billion, with real losses potentially reaching $81.5 billion when accounting for unreported fraud.

 Malibu’s demographic profile, with 28.5% of residents age 65 and older, far exceeds national averages.
 This means protecting senior investors is particularly critical in our community.
 These residents often have: